Updated for Tailwind CSS V4

 Case in point: I rebuilt my Hugo theme, Henry, with Tailwind in three days1.
 I quite like how it’s turned out.
 Let me show you how to add it to a Hugo theme.
+This has become even simpler with Tailwind CSS v4.

 Approach